Sir John Duckworth, 1st Baronet: Battle of San Domingo

-A promotion to vice-admiral of the white in April 1806 followed, along with the presentation of a sword of honour by the House of Assembly of Jamaica, while his naval feats were acknowledged with several honours, including a sword of honour by the corporation of the City of London.
+A promotion to Vice-Admiral of the White in April 1806 followed, along with the presentation of a sword of honour by the House of Assembly of Jamaica, while his naval feats were acknowledged with several honours, including a sword of honour by the corporation of the City of London.
 A great dinner was also held in his honour as the Mansion House.
 On his return to England, Duckworth was granted a substantial pension of £1,000 by an act of Parliament, and the freedom of the city of London.

-Santo Domingo was the last significant fleet action of the Napoleonic Wars which, despite negative claims made about his personality, displayed Duckworth's understanding of the role of naval strategy in the overall war by securing for Britain mastery of the sea, and thus having sea-oriented mentality having placed a British fleet in the right strategic position.
+Santo Domingo was the last major battle fought between British and French ships of the line in open water during the French Revolutionary and Napoleonic Wars.
+Despite negative claims made about his personality, the battle displayed Duckworth's understanding of the role of naval strategy in the overall war by securing for Britain mastery of the sea, and thus having sea-oriented mentality having placed a British fleet in the right strategic position.
 Duckworth also displayed the willingness of accept changing tactics employed by Nelson, and maintained the superiority of British naval gunnery in battle.
 It was, however, widely thought that but for this graphic demonstration of British sea-power and significant victory he may well have faced a court martial for having abandoned his post off Cádiz without orders to do so.